Information Management (Graduate Certificate)

 The Graduate Certificate in Information Management (IM) serves the needs of those who wish to enter the rapidly expanding information field.
 This certificate program seeks to provide students, librarians, and information professionals with the tools needed to use technology efficiently and effectively in gathering, storing, and disseminating information.
 Computers and productivity tools are helping knowledge workers in accessing information, generating insights, structuring results into a useful format, and producing knowledge simultaneously.
 The use of these productivity tools by knowledge workers requires that information professionals alter their perceived traditional professional role so that they can provide expanded services and support to these knowledge workers as well as to continue to perform their traditional professional responsibilities.

-The program is open to students with advanced degrees in related fields, students enrolled in the Library and Information Science master's program or other Wayne State University graduate programs, and, on a case by case basis, students with baccalaureate degrees from accredited universities who possess the appropriate background experience.
+The program is open to students with advanced degrees in related fields, students enrolled in the School of Information Sciences MLIS program or other Wayne State University graduate programs, and, on a case by case basis, students with baccalaureate degrees from accredited universities who possess the appropriate background experience.

 Admission to the School is contingent upon admission to the Graduate School.
-In addition, Master of Library and Information Science applicants must satisfy the following criteria:
+In addition, Graduate Certificate in Information Management applicants must satisfy the following criteria:

 - Possess an undergraduate degree from an accredited college or university.